by Les Saidel - December, 2014

 We are doing it quietly, with little fanfare.
-We are treading lightly and carrying a big stick and we have already helped multitudes of people and we aim to help multitudes more.
+We are treading lightly and carrying a big bread staff.
+We have already helped multitudes of people and we aim to help multitudes more.

 We are on a mission and it has only just begun.

 © Copyright.
 All rights in the above articles are reserved to the author Les Saidel.